-So Fujifilm decided not to develop their long expected 33mm F1 lens, which I wrote about in a previous post.
-Although I regret that decision, I definitely do understand it.
+So Fujifilm decided not to develop the long expected 33mm F1 lens, which I wrote about in a previous post.
+Although I regret that decision, I definitely understand it.
 This lens was obviously going to be a big, heavy, and expensive behemoth.
-It would probably have put off many Fuji users, who primarily opted for the Fuji X system because of its compactness.
+It would probably have put off many Fuji users, who primarily opted for the Fuji X system because of its compact size.
 Instead of the 33mm, Fuji is now developing a 50mm F1 lens, which is going to be around a third smaller and lighter.
-Other than bringing these size and weight benefits, however, Fuji’s decision to go for 50 instead of 33mm seems to make less sense, as Fuji already has a 56mm F1.2 in its current lineup, which offers a pretty wide aperture at a slightly longer focal length.
+Other than bringing these size and weight benefits, Fuji’s decision to go for 50mm does not make a lot of sense, as they already have a 56mm F1.2 in their lineup, which offers a pretty wide aperture at a slightly longer focal length.
 More important to me, however, is that a 50mm lens is going to have a completely different field of view (FOV) than a 33mm: In full-frame (FF) terms, it will be 75 versus 50mm.
 For my intended use, environmental portraiture, 35mm totally hits the sweet spot; 50mm is still quite close, but 75mm is definitely too far off.
 Fuji does offer 23mm and 35mm F1.4 lenses, which give you a FF-equivalent FOV of 35 and 50mm respectively, but as I explained previously, the sharpness fall-off that these lenses produce at F1.4 is not pronounced enough for the “3D pop” that I’m after (DOF is roughly comparable to F2 equivalents on FF).

 For quite some time, I have been considering an affordable full-frame solution and, eventually, I have picked up a Sony α7 Mark III with a Sigma 35mm F1.4 Art series lens.
 I have no intention to review this combo here.
 Suffice it to say that the Sony by no means approaches the charm and usability* of my trusty X-Pro2 and that the Sigma is a hefty lens** compared to its Fujinon counterpart, the 23mm F1.4.
 No surprises here.
 What I do want to show in this post is the fantastic pop the Sony/Sigma combo delivers compared to the X-Pro2 with 23mm F1.4.
 I can’t even begin to describe how much I like this effect and how much I miss it in my Fuji X cameras.
 Just look at the samples below.
 Look at how the subject is sort of detached from the background with the Sony (first), but significantly less so with the Fuji (second).